 Helping those who have been injured due to the fault of another in a car accident.

-The steps you take after an automobile accident can save lives, reduce injuries, and help ensure a quick settlement of your car insurance claim; however, when you are in a panic or stressed, it can be hard to remember exactly what to do.
+The steps you take after an automobile accident can save lives, reduce injuries, and help ensure a quick settlement of your car insurance claim; however, when you are in a panic or stressed, it can be hard to remember exactly what to do after a car accident injury.
 The following checklist guides you through the steps you should take immediately following and also in the days after a car accident:

 What should you do in the event of a car accident?